p4tc-dev/docs/scriptable-why-p4tc.md

-While the open source community development approach has helped to commoditize offloads and provide stability, it is also a double edged sword; it comes at a cost of a slower upstream process and enforced rigidity of features.
+While the open source community development approach has helped to commoditize offloads and provide stability, it is also a double edged sword; it comes at a cost of a slower process and enforced rigidity of features.

 Often the hardware has datapath capabilities that are hard or impossible to expose due to desire to conform to available kernel datapath abstractions.